herrera-ignacio/cybersecurity-handbook/docusaurus/docs/information_gathering/passive_subdomain_enumeration/README.md

 | Vhost | Bing virtual hosts search. |
 | Virustotal | Domain search. |
 | Zoomeye | A Chinese version of Shodan. |

+## Certificate Search

+[](https://crt.sh/) lets you enter a domain name and look for subdomain certificates.